We all slow down as we age, but what’s the best way to stay healthy and strong as you enter your later years?

 5. Keep mentally active

-While there’s a lot of focus on the physical side of preventing frailty, it’s important to remember to keep your brain active too.
+While there’s a lot of focus on the physical side of preventing frailty, you need to keep your brain active too.
 Puzzles such as crosswords are enjoyable and keep your brain working.
 And don’t be afraid to challenge yourself by learning a new skill or trying something you’ve never done before.

 *Make sure you consult your GP or healthcare provider before embarking on an exercise regime or change of diet.

-Physical activity for people aged 65 years and older Health Ed NZ Govt
+Physical activity for people aged 65 years and older Health Ed, NZ